Juvenile Justice Consulting & Family Advisory

 The CORE Framework™

-Every institutional engagement follows our four-phase CORE Framework, a structured, sequenced approach that moves from diagnosis to sustained compliance.
+Every institutional engagement follows our four-phase CORE Framework, a structured, sequenced approach built around Virginia DJJ certification standards under 6VAC35, moving from diagnosis to sustained compliance.

 Current State Audit

-We conduct a comprehensive review of your facility's compliance posture, examining JJDPA core requirements (DSO, separation, jail removal, DMC), documentation practices, staff protocols, and incident records.
+We conduct a comprehensive review of your facility's compliance posture against Virginia DJJ certification standards under 6VAC35-101, covering program operations, health services, personnel standards, facility safety, physical environment, and post-dispositional program requirements.
 We identify exactly where the gaps are before anything else moves.

 O